pmhahn/pmhahn.github.io/_posts/2019-05-23-virtio-balloon.md

 `unused`:
 	Inside the Linux kernel this actually is named `MemFree`.
 	That memory is available for immediate use as it is currently neither used by processes or the kernel for caching.
-	So it is really *unused* (and is just eating energy and provied no benefit).
+	So it is really *unused* (and is just eating energy and provides no benefit).

 `usable`:
 	Inside the Linux kernel this is named `MemAvailable`.